clocktower-protocol/clocktower-docs/docs/whitepaper/v3_whitepaper.md

 ## Conclusion
 In the past few years, decentralized finance has devloped rapidly.
-Lending protocols and decentralized exchanges have become essential primatives, but a system of scheduling future payments has been absent.
-Clocktower is the missing piece of defi.
+Lending protocols and decentralized exchanges have become essential primatives, but a system of scheduling future payments has been absent. **Clocktower is this missing piece of DeFi**, allowing for payroll, subscriptions, and other recurrent payments to be automated through on EVM networks.
 \

-pandoc v3_whitepaper.md  --from=markdown+multiline_tables --to=pdf --filter=pandoc-citeproc --bibliography=v2_whitepaper.bib  --output=v3_whitepaper.pdf